Official Name: LIVIA DRUSILLA

 Birthplace: Unknown.

-Reign: Livia married Octavian, who would go on to become emperor Augustus, in a ceremony in 38 BCE.
-After his death in 14 CE, she was granted the honorary title “augusta” and inherited one-third of his estate.
+Reign: Livia married Octavian, who later became the emperor Augustus, in 38 BCE.
+After his death in 14 CE, she was given the honorary title “augusta” and inherited one-third of his estate.

 (Tacitus, Annals, 5.1) (Suetonius, Life of Augustus, 101)